Bluecoats Drum and Bugle Corps: Programs of...

 In 1982, the Bluecoats started a Class A WGI winterguard titled Bluecoats Pageantry Ensemble (BPE).
 The group existed for one season under the management of Ted Swaldo, who would go on to be the executive director of Bluecoats after 1983.
 They finished 9th at the Northeast Regional and 12th at WGI World Championships in Nashville, just missing finals.

 In 2000, the Bluecoats initiated and indoor drum line named Rhythm IN BLUE.
 It did not have any seasons beyond.

 In 2009, the corps took over the program of struggling local WGI guard and renamed it Artistry IN BLUE, competing in five seasons between 2010 and 2018 in Independent A class.
 The group was voted a WGI Fan Favorite in 2016.
 Artistry finished 6th in 2018, 4th in 2016, 5th in 2015, 4th in 2013, 7th in 2010.

-In 2014, Rhythm IN BLUE was initiated as an alumni legacy ensemble with on affiliation other than name with the 2000 drumline program.
+In 2014, Rhythm IN BLUE was initiated as an alumni legacy ensemble with no affiliation other than name with the 2000 drumline program.
 The ensemble featured between 20 and 50 members annually, performing at one or both of the Bluecoats home shows.
 In 2016 Rhythm IN BLUE debuted at the SoundSport International Music and Food Festival that accompanies DCI Championship week with a Silver Medal rating.
 From 2017 to 2019, Rhythm IN BLUE began a secondary movement ensemble in addition to the standing Legacy Arc format at Canton shows, this group average between 12 and 20 performers and attained a Gold rating each time at Indianapolis, Indiana.

 In 2018, Bluecoats debuted Bluecoats INDOOR as a World Class WGI guard, finishing 12th in 2018 and 9th in 2019.
 It did not continue beyond the 2019 season.

 In 2023, Bluecoats re-booted Rhythm IN BLUE as a competitive SoundSport ensemble available to anyone 18 and over, where the previous incarnation of Rhythm IN BLUE was a Bluecoats Alumni-centric ensemble.
 Performing approximately seven times each summer with an ensemble between 40 and 50 members, Rhythm IN BLUE has achieved Gold Medal status, Best of Class and Best of Show at the 2023, 2024 and 2025 SoundSport International Music & Food Festival.
 The former Rhythm IN BLUE as an alumni-center ensemble was rebranded as Legacy Arc and continues to perform at Bluecoats Opening Weekend of events.